Fractured Atlas Sign in/up

 About

-MY STORY: Early in life, my gift for truth surfaced as a nascent playwright.
+My story: Early in life, my gift for truth surfaced as a nascent playwright.
 Thanks to Miss Mitchell, my fifth-grade teacher, I was allowed to write and perform plays in class, inventing characters who said and did things I was not allowed to express.
 Women being silenced has been a recurring theme in my work ever since.

 When the exquisite world of the body wrestles with the complexity of the heart, we cannot look away.